Chart Color Schemes

 Educational outcomes in Geraldton fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates at 19.6%, which is substantially below the Australian average of 30.4%.
+The area's university qualification rate is 19.6%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 13.7%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 39.5% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.2% and certificates at 28.3%.
+Bachelor degrees are most common at 13.7%, followed by postgraduate qualifications (3.5%) and graduate diplomas (2.4%).
+Vocational credentials are prominent, with 39.5% of residents aged 15+ holding them - advanced diplomas (11.2%) and certificates (28.3%).

 Frequently Asked Questions - Education